Allergist calendar on

 How to avoid exacerbation of allergies in June?

-Limit your outdoor time: On days with high levels, try to spend less time outside, especially in the morning and evening hours.
+Limit your outdoor time: On days with high dust levels, try to spend less time outside, especially in the morning and evening hours.

 Wear a mask: A respiratory mask will help protect the airways from pollen and other allergens.